doomstal/launcher-data/README.md

 if you want to have default files, which are downloaded only once and not being overwriten during update (e.g. minecraft's options.txt or servers.dat), create `data/_userfile/minecraft` and put them there. launcher will download them if only they are missing. the `_userfile` affix only used to indicate that file can be modified by user, and stripped when downloading.

+make `assets.zip` for `assets` folder to speed up installation a little. launcher will try to download and extract assets from it, and fallback to downloading asset files one-by-one on failure.

 ### forge